 What You’re Teaching

-The last minute stopping-by-the-bar-for-a-drink-after-work-that-could-last-until-the-end-of-the-game may not be a possibility anymore (or is it?), but that shouldn’t mean that there is no longer a part of you that is your own.
+The last minute stopping-by-the-bar-for-a-drink-after-work-that-could-last-until-the-end-of-the-game may not be a possibility anymore (or is self-time still possible?), but that shouldn’t mean that there is no longer a part of you that is your own.

 I’ve said it before: You’re not taking care of your kids if you’re not taking care of yourself.
 Do you really want to teach your children that a father’s job is to totally subsume himself to the role of Dad and partner?
 Because this, right here, right now, is the most effective ‘teaching’ that you will do as a father and it’s called ‘modeling.’
 Not the morals you may try to instill, not the life-lessons you may pass on.
 Sure that may be what you recall as the concrete take aways that perhaps your father taught you, but much deeper lessons are in the way you handle your emotions and the way you live your life.
 The modeling you do when you’re not “On”–when you’re not having what you may think of as a parenting moment.
 That’s what seeps in.